 Research at the Optoelectronics Research Centre (ORC) has been making a life-changing impact on society for some 50 years: many of the major developments in today’s technology have come as a result of our innovation.

 Our world-leading research teams are tackling some of the biggest challenges facing modern society to help create a better future.
 Our work impacts the lives of people world-wide, providing global communication via the internet and revolutionising the manufacturing industry.

 Transforming research into practical and financially viable solutions to real world problems produces collaboration opportunities, enhances quality of life, creates jobs, boosts the economy and helps make our world an easier and more rewarding place to live.

-The case studies below illustrate the impacts we submitted as part of the last Research Excellence Framework 2014 (REF 2014) and represent just a small selection of our far-reaching work.
+The case studies below illustrate the impact of just a small selection of our far-reaching work.

 Southampton Optoelectronics Research Centre’s research into distributed optical fibre sensing has had a significant economic and environmental impact within the oil and gas industries.

 Our research into microstructured optical fibres (MOFs) has had a significant impact on the economy, creating hundreds of jobs worldwide and a multimillion dollar global market.
 The pioneering work has also led to the development of a range of new diagnostic and medical technologies.